EN JP

 Main Investigation Items and Checking Contents

-Through the investigation, we received feedback specifically regarding the following items.
-In addition, it was concluded that many of the interviewed employees are satisfied with their working environment.
+Through the investigation, we received feedback on the following items in particular.
+In addition, many of the interviewed employees reported being satisfied with their working environment.

 Living Environment

-Understanding of the Situation Understanding of the Working Environment and Living Environment
+Understanding of the Situation Understanding of working and living conditions

 Access to Remedies

-It is ensured that no disadvantages are imposed on whistleblowers regarding the reported cases, and it is also strived to protect the privacy of whistleblowers and maintain confidentiality.
-Additionally, the results and progress of the redress of grievance are disclosed in a format that ensures anonymity through JaCER's “List of Grievance Redress Cases”.
+We ensure that no disadvantages are imposed on whistleblowers will not be disadvantaged as a result of reporting, and we strive to protect the privacy of whistleblowers and maintain confidentiality.
+In addition, we disclose responses and progress of the redress on grievance in a format that ensures anonymity through JaCER's “List of Grievance Redress Cases”.

 Human Rights in Labor-Management Relations

-At labor-management meetings, we actively discuss various themes, such as work style reform, health and safety, and welfare, to build and maintain sound labor-management relations through communication among management, the union and employees.
+Specifically, we conduct proactive labor-management consultations on themes such as “work style reforms,” “health and safety,” and “welfare,” striving to build and maintain healthy labor-management relations through communication among management, labor unions, and employees.